antonella-framework/docs/source/docs/creating-controllers.md

 class YourNameController
 {
     /**
-     * Example of a static method invoked from Config.php */ public static function example_action()
+     * Example of static method called from config.php */
+    public static function example_action()
     {
-        // You can use WordPress functions normally
+        // You can use WordPress functions without issues
         // e.g.: update_option('your_key', 'value');
     }
 }